Shotbow/fudawiki-files/hanafuda/video-games.md

 The following is a list of known hanafuda video games, arranged by the platform on which they are played.
 Use the sidebar for easier navigation to the desired console.

-> This list forked from the [Hanafuda Video Games Spreadsheet](https://docs.google.com/spreadsheets/d/19UTxX3G0kO0_wbfBom0sDAaebcZr5VgvV0VZMdwExdY/edit?usp=sharing) which may still contain more information than this list, and may also lag behind on new entries.
+> This list forked from the [Hanafuda Video Games Spreadsheet](https://docs.google.com/spreadsheets/d/19UTxX3G0kO0_wbfBom0sDAaebcZr5VgvV0VZMdwExdY/edit?usp=sharing) which may still contain more information than this list, but may also lag behind on new entries.

 ## 3DSWare
 * [Maido Hanafuda (<span lang='ja'>毎度 花札</span>)](/en/hanafuda/video-games/3dsware/maido-hanafuda)